|Bid||197.88 x 900|

 |Ex-Dividend Date||Feb 12, 2020|

 |1y Target Est||N/A|

-AbbVie stock fell on its $63 billion plan to acquire Botox-maker Allergan, which helps the pharmaceutical company diversify as Humira patents expire.
+AbbVie stock initially fell on its $63 billion plan to buy Botox-maker Allergan, which helps the pharmaceutical company diversify as Humira patents expire.
 So, is ABBV stock a buy right now?

-Botox, Juvederm fillers, Vraylar and Ozurdex drive Allergan's (AGN) second-quarter sales, making up for loss of exclusivity on some brands and lower sales of Restasis and textured breast implants.
+Botox, Juvederm fillers and Vraylar drive Allergan's (AGN) fourth-quarter sales, making up for loss of exclusivity on some brands and lower sales of eye drug, Restasis.